Henry Bolte

-Sir Henry Edward Bolte GCMG (/ˈbɒlti/ BOL-tee; 20 May 1908 – 4 January 1990) was an Australian politician who served as the 38th premier of Victoria from 1955 to 1972.
+Sir Henry Edward Bolte (/ˈbɒlti/ BOL-tee; 20 May 1908 – 4 January 1990) was an Australian politician who served as the 38th premier of Victoria from 1955 to 1972.
 He held office as the leader of the Victorian division of the Liberal Party of Australia (LPA) and was a member of the Victorian Legislative Assembly (MLA) for the division of Hampden from 1947 to 1972.
 He is the longest-serving premier in Victorian state history, having been in office for over 17 consecutive years.

 Early years

 Bolte was born on 20 May 1908 in Ballarat East, Victoria.
 He was the son of Anna Jane (née Martin) and James Henry Bolte.
 His father, a miner, was the son of German immigrants and his mother was also half-German.

 Shortly after his birth, Bolte's parents moved the family to Skipton in the Western District where they ran a local pub, the Ripon Hotel.
 His mother's stepfather William Warren was also a hotel proprietor, running the Skipton Hotel until 1921 when he sold it to the Boltes.
 During World War I the family faced anti-German sentiment.

 Bolte began his education at Skipton State School.
 He entered Ballarat Grammar School as a boarder in 1922 on a technical scholarship, attending alongside his future parliamentary colleagues Tom Hollway and Edward Montgomery.
 He left school in 1924 and returned to Skipton, where he had land dealings and ran a haberdashery shop established by his father.
 He was also active in community organisations, playing cricket and football for local teams, qualifying as a swimming instructor and serving as secretary of the local racing club.
 His store failed in 1929 and during the Great Depression he worked as a shearer to support himself.

 In 1934, with money from his grandmother, Bolte purchased Kialla, a sheep farming property of 900 acre at Bamganie near Meredith.
 In his early years on the land he faced rabbit plague and supplemented his income by trapping and hunting rabbits.
 In August 1940, Bolte enlisted in the Militia as a gunner.
 He was stationed at Puckapunyal for periods as an artillery instructor and pay clerk, but was rejected for overseas service and discharged in January 1943.